-This article explains how to change a character's skin tone by selecting a new one from a color bar.
+This article explains how to change a character's skin tone by selecting a new one from a color bar using Mutable Character Customization System for Unreal Engine 4.
 In this example, a gradient skin color bar is used to get a wide range of color shades by moving a selector slider.
 Moreover, the blending effect between the character's base color and the color bar tones is introduced to help with a better result.

 - One material asset or material instance of a character with one color parameter